Intelligence Gathering in Sales - Straight Line Selling System #5

 • Uncover pain points: What keeps your prospect up at night?

 • Identify objections: Are they skeptical of your industry?
-Broke from a bad purchase?
+Burned by a bad deal?

 • Build trust: Show you care before you pitch.